limkokyew/tiny-applets/README.md

 # Tiny applets
 A personal collection of small applets and command line tools that do not warrant their own repository.
-I've implemented these primarily with Python and JavaScript, but I made use of other programming languages and / or technologies as well.
+I implemented these primarily with Python and JavaScript, but I made use of other programming languages and / or technologies as well.
+Refer to the ``README`` of each individual applet for more information.

 ## List of applets